Categories

 We wanted to know what the average cost difference is for tourists who want to opt for more sustainable hotels and accommodation compared to ‘regular’ non-eco touristic options.
 We reviewed the ten most popular city break destinations and compared ecotourist accommodation to regular options to see what the difference may be.

-On average, opting for sustainable accommodation cost $151 less per night, and was an average of 39% cheaper than non-sustainable options.
+On average, opting for sustainable accommodation costs $151 less per night, and is an average of 39% cheaper than non-sustainable options.
 This amount will likely be quite different when solely reviewing cheap hostels, or dorms, but it may be cheaper than people think to get a more sustainable hotel option.

 Our analysis reviewed the price of apartments, hotels, and aparthotels that were ‘Top reviewed’ on Booking.com, with and without the ‘Travel sustainably’ filter they offer.
 Data reflects the cost of hotels for a November 2023 booking in the top ten visited cities as stated by Euromonitor [5] Paris, Dubai, Amsterdam, Madrid, Rome, Berlin, New York, London, Munich, and Barcelona.